 Why won’t my Mac shut down

 The most common reason for a Mac not shutting down when you click Shut Down is that there is a process running that needs to be completed before your Mac shuts down or that has hung and is preventing your Mac from shutting down.
-It could also be:
+You could also see a spinning beachball.

 - An application that won’t quit